artigat1/user-store/README.md

 }
 ```

-You can then build the project and run `npm run deploy` to host the app in Firebase
+You can then build the project and run `npm run deploy` to host the app in Firebase.
+A test version of the site can
+also be deployed using `npm run deploy:test`.
+In both cases, it's deploying whatis in the `dist` folder, so make sure
+you build first!

+**NOTE:** VueX really isn't needed for a tiny project like this.
+I wanted to try using it with Typescript
+and that's why I included it.

 ## Project setup